- Published on

 - Here you will see the total mobile data consumption stats.

-- Select the app of interest, in this case Android Auto, and see the spent megabytes specifically for it.
+- Select the app of interest, in this case Android Auto, and see the spent megabytes specifically for it to understand if Android Auto is using too much data.

-- The report period can be selected via the drop-down list.
+- The report period can be selected via the drop-down list to monitor daily, weekly, or monthly consumption.

 Android Auto is an app that synchronizes navigation functions of your smartphone with your car's onboard computer.